spryker-shop/b2b-demo-marketplace/README.md

 This section describes the most common issues related to the installation of the B2B Marketplace Demo Shop.

-For a complete troubleshooting, see [Troubleshooting Spryker in Docker issues](https://documentation.spryker.com/docs/troubleshooting-spryker-in-docker-issues) or [Troubleshooting Spryker in Vagrant installation issues](https://documentation.spryker.com/docs/troubleshooting-spryker-in-vagrant-installation-issues).
+For a complete troubleshooting, see [Troubleshooting Spryker in Docker issues](https://documentation.spryker.com/docs/troubleshooting-spryker-in-docker-issues).

 **when**